Tawnygoody/Tarmachan/TESTING.md

 # Functionality Testing

-Funcionality testing has been carried out on all browsers listed in the browser compatibility section.
+Funcionality testing has been carried out on all browser's listed in the browser compatibility section.

 ## Navigation